wp-plugins/hit-sniffer-blog-stats/readme.txt

 == Screenshots ==

 1. Hitsniffer dashboard.
-2. hit sniffer statistics widget, show your website statistics to your visitors.
+2. Hitsniffer statistics widget, show your website statistics to your visitors.
-3. hit sniffer dashboard widget, allow you to easily see your visitors.
+3. Hitsniffer dashboard widget, allow you to easily see your visitors.
+4. Live Support, Chat directly with your online visitors.

 == Changelog ==

+= 2.5.7.1 =
++ Live Chat Invitation have Decline button now

 = 2.5.7 =
 + Custom Online/Offline Icon for Live Support Button

 = 2.5.6 =
 + New Theme for Wordpress Dashboard Widget